Trudeau, dignitaries pay homage to fallen Canadian soldiers at Vimy Ridge

 “(The Canadians) succeeded in seizing the vital high ground of Vimy — a task in which many others before them had failed,” Prince Charles said.

 “However, victory came at an unbearably heavy cost.
 This was, and remains, the single bloodiest day in Canadian military history.
 Yet Canadians displayed a strength of character and commitment to one another that is still evident today.
 They did not waver.
-This was Canada at its best. ... ”
+This was Canada at its best ... ”

-Earlier in the day, hundreds of citizens from this French city of Arras turned out in a heartfelt display of thanks to Canada and the thousands of Canadian soldiers who fought and died at nearby Vimy Ridge.
+Earlier in the day, hundreds of citizens from the French city of Arras turned out in a heartfelt display of thanks to Canada and the thousands of Canadian soldiers who fought and died at nearby Vimy Ridge.

 Arras Mayor Frederic Leturque thanked those other countries whose soldiers participated in the battle a century ago: Australians and British, New Zealanders and South Africans.